11th Annual Fort Lauderdale Edition of the OUTshine LGBTQ Film Festival Opening Night

 Presenting sponsors of The 11th annual Fort Lauderdale Edition of the OUTshine LGBTQ+ Film Festival include Gilead, Broward County, Culture Builds Florida and GPR | Goodman Public Relations.

 Tickets and a full schedule of films will be available at outshinefilm.com/films/program.
-A full schedule of parties and special events can be found at outshinefilm.com/events.If you love Soul Of Miami, please consider leaving a testimonial.
+A full schedule of parties and special events can be found at outshinefilm.com/events.Thank you for using Soul Of Miami!